DS-73/CovidDetection-FlutterApp/README.md

 ## Description
 In this project, we have developed a flutter application based on machine learning that can take chest x-rays as input and classify them into two categories i.e. COVID and Normal

-It allows the user to use camera or any saved image of chest X-ray to as to predict one of the class of classification with certain confidence score.
+It allows the user to use camera or any saved image of chest X-ray so as to predict one of the class of classification with certain confidence score.

 Operating System - Windows 10